How To Be A Good Worship Leader – 19 Smart Strategies To Lead Worship Well

 One of the ways we do that is through worship.

-Our mission as good worship leaders is to assist others in this experience and to fulfill that assignment and calling with excellence.
+Our mission as good worship leaders is to assist others in this experience and to fulfil that assignment and calling with excellence.

 Your sound man (or woman) can make you or break you.

-So make sure that who ever mans that board knows what he is doing and how to do it – otherwise you will have bad mixes, feedback and that will mar the service.
+So make sure whoever mans that board knows what he is doing and how to do it – otherwise you will have bad mixes, feedback and that will mar the service.

 Investing time and resources into the training of a good PA person will pay dividends.

-Keep your team in the loop by letting them know where you’re going with the song.
+Keep your team in the loop by letting them know where you’re going with the song with words or by using these worship leader hand signals.

 Bands I’ve led for a long time have learnt to read by body language so they know where I’m going next.